knowledgepixels/nanodash/README.md

 ## Online Instances

-You can use Nanobench by login in via ORCID in one of the online instances:
+You can use Nanodash by login in via ORCID in one of the online instances:

 - https://nanodash.petapico.org/
 - https://nanodash.np.trustyuri.net/